+B04526_03_07.png

 At The Financial Company, the HR data is in a database named HR.

 If you want to filter what information is available to MIM in SQL, you can easily do that by creating a SQL view and configuring MIM to read from that view.
 Just remember that when MIM is using a SQL view to talk to SQL, updates become a little trickier.
 If you create a complex view for MIM to read and later on realize that MIM should also be able to update some column in some table, it may not be possible without redesigning the view.